Menu

 Legal Information and Procedures

-All Members of the Donkey Breed Society are bound by its Rules, and those of its Committees, as amended from time to time, and shall be deemed to have consented to that through one of the following:
+All Members of the Donkey Breed Society are bound by its Rules and those of its Committees, as amended from time to time, and shall be deemed to have consented to these Rules having paid the appropriate membership fee for the current year.

 2. It is the duty of every Member to assist the officers of the Donkey Breed Society in their investigations of breaches of the Rules and an unreasonable failure or refusal to assist in such investigation will itself constitute a breach of the Rules.